Read Time : 4 Minutes

-Green Roofs help reduce the temperature of our cities and provide habitats for all sorts of wildlife.
-They even add a layer of insulation for our homes and help to reduce fuel bills.
-Green roofs are beginning to gain popularity in the UK but they have been part of the urban landscape of European cities like Germany for the past 40 years.
+Green Roofs help to reduce the temperature of our cities and provide habitats for all sorts of wildlife.
+They can also add a layer of insulation for our homes and help to reduce fuel bills.
+Green roofs are beginning to gain popularity in the UK but they have been part of the urban landscape of European cities like Germany for the past several decades.

 What are Green Roofs?